Radinax/React-Personal-Blog-Gatsby/src/pages/5-array-manipulation/index.md

 ## Rendering a list of components

-One of the first examples come from the documentation and its something we will be doing a lot:
+One of the first examples come from the documentation and it's something we will be doing a lot:

 ![Code](array-map-4.png)